 An HME provider is the complete package

-I think it's worth highlighting a comment to my last blog about a recent OIG opinion criticizing arrangements between DME providers and sleep labs whereby the DME provider pays the sleep lab to perform certain services related to setting up patients on CPAP devices and educating them.
+I think its worth highlighting a comment to one of my blogs about a recent OIG advisory opinion criticizing arrangements between DME providers and sleep labs whereby the DME provider pays the sleep lab to perform certain services related to setting up patients on CPAP devices and educating them.

 Looking back at my blog, I can see how Robert interpreted it that way.

 I certainly didnt mean to imply that all HME providers do is drop and run.
 Few people outside of the industry know better than the staff of HME News all the work that HME providers do to care for their patients.
 Its our jobs to know these things.

 I know that HME providers are often the first to recognize that a patient may have a sleep disorder.

 I know that an HME providers job doesnt stop after a patient is set up on a CPAP device and educated on not only how to use it but also why its important to keep using it.

 I know HME providers play an important role in making sure patients meet with their physicians between 31 and 90 days after beginning treatment, so theyre able to continue treatment.

 I know some HME providers even organize support groups to help patients with sleep disorders.